dburugupalli/chatter/README.md

 # Chatter
-Developed a Twitter application where user can tweet and see the recent tweet from all the users.
-Added the news API where the user can scroll through the recent trending news around the world.
-The tweet created by the user includes the avatar of a person, username, date and the content of the tweet—adding the ability for the other users to like and comment on particular tweets.
-User can also scroll through the list of users along with the comments on the particular tweet.
-If any of the tweets contain any of the abusive words, the tweet will be revoked and not visible to any of the users.
-All the tweets are store to the backend database, which will help the user find their past tweets.
+* Token based authentication for user Sign in and Sign up
+* Web application where user can tweet and see the recent tweet from all other users.
+* Integrated News API on the home page for latest updates
+* Tweets include photo, username, tweet body, comments and likes on a particular post.
+* User can comment and like the tweet and view tweets posted by others
+* Ability to delete offensive tweets before any user can see them
+* Tweets are stored in a database, so they never get lost
+* Ability to deploy front-end as a PWA so that it can run on devices
+* All the tweets are store to the backend database, which will help the user find their past tweets.
+* Redis-json as the middle layer.
+* React and material UI for frontend development
+* Session Based user management using cookies

 # Installation Guide

 ## Frontend Technologies